ai-pipestream/pipestream-quarkus-extensions/quarkus-apicurio-registry-protobuf/README.md

 A Quarkus extension for seamless Protobuf serialization with Kafka and [Apicurio Registry](https://www.apicur.io/registry/) v3.

 This extension **auto-detects Protobuf message types** in your Kafka channels and automatically configures the correct serializers/deserializers - no manual configuration required.
+It also enforces **UUID keys** for robust partitioning and deduplication.

 ## Features